sandhyatharanian/data-512/data-512-a2/README.md

 **Note-**

  - Download the `.zip` files, extract them and upload them to the jupyter environment before proceeding to use the `.py` notebook.
  - As the `Toxicity` dataset is split into 2 files, please make sure to combine them in case using the dataset from `.zip` files.
-In order to skip this step, the user can directly download the dataset from [here](https://figshare.com/projects/Wikipedia_Talk/16731)
+In order to skip this step, the user can directly download the datasets from [here](https://figshare.com/projects/Wikipedia_Talk/16731).
  - Duplicate columns created during the join was dropped inorder to have a clean dataset.
  - The dataset was checked for blank/null values.